 All of our attendance procedures are intended to ensure that:

-we have a consistent recording system of student attendance which enables us to meet legal requirements;
+we have a consistent recording system of pupil attendance which enables us to meet legal requirements;

-the security and safety of our students is a priority;
+the security and safety of our pupils is a priority;

 trends of lateness and absenteeism are identified and addressed.

-Our Attendance and Punctuality Policy is part of a wider set of policies and documents all aimed at ensuring that all our students receive a broad, balanced education in a safe, caring environment.
+Our Attendance and Punctuality Policy is part of a wider set of policies and documents all aimed at ensuring that all our pupils receive a broad, balanced education in a safe, caring environment.
 This ethos is reflected in the following related documents:

 Child Protection and Safeguarding Policy